-The DLT technology allows the creation of innovative trading platforms where crypto-assets representing bonds, equity instruments, units or shares of investment funds or other tokenised assets can be traded and exchanged with no need to use book entry securities.
+The DLT technology allows the creation of innovative trading platforms where crypto-assets representing bonds, equity instruments, units or shares of investment funds or other tokenised assets can be traded and exchanged with no need to use market infrastructures based on book entry securities.

-However, the existing EU regulatory framework requires market participants to issue instruments that can be traded on trading venues in book entry form.
+The existing EU regulatory framework requires market participants to issue instruments that can be traded on "trading venues" in book entry form.
 This requirement constitutes a limitation to the development of DLT market infrastructures in the EU.

-The DLT Pilot Regime Regulation was approved in order to overcome the existing regulatory restrictions.
+The Pilot Regime Regulation was approved in order to overcome this type of regulatory restrictions.
 The Regulation provides a comprehensive legal framework for the listing and trading of those crypto-assets that qualify as financial instruments.